-2. Showcase what can be done in terms of land regeneration and carbon offsetting.
+2. To showcase what can be done in terms of land regeneration and carbon offsetting.

-3. Look at how the Australian Carbon Credit Units system can be made more accessible to landowners to encourage more land restoration.
+3. To look at how the Australian Carbon Credit Units system can be made more accessible to landowners to encourage more land restoration.

-04. Serve as an educational resource and encourage others to explore small scale land regeneration initiatives.
+04. To serve as an educational resource for schools and the wider community, and to encourage and empower others to explore small scale land regeneration initiatives.

 For more information on The Forktree Project, click here.